A Virtual Stroll Around the Walls of Chester

-The children's play area, heavily used and much loved, but in need of a coat of paint, had its swings, climbing frame and large slide (see photograph below)- torn out and replaced with dull play equipment and a sandpit- but nothing for older kids- and had a heavily-splintered, raw timber fence erected around it- not to keep kids in or dogs out (which is badly needed), but to "define the playground area" whatever that means.
+In Spring 1997, the children's play area had its swings, climbing frame and large slide (see photograph below)- torn out and replaced with dull play equipment and a sandpit- but nothing for older kids or teenagers- and had a heavily-splintered, raw timber fence erected around it- not to keep kids in or dogs out, but to "define the playground area" whatever that may mean.

 A response by the manufacturers of the new equipment, Play and Leisure Ltd of Pinfold Lane, Buckley, stated that they "strongly objected to the opinion of laymen" (!!!) and that a "considerable amount of effort was put into this project by themselves and Chester city council to provide a play area for children of all age groups with the maximum amount of play value on a limited budget.
 Three separate proposals were submitted before the final scheme was approved by committee".